 Trump urges Iran to "make a deal, before there is nothing left" after Israeli strikes on nuclear sites

-Washington — President Trump on Friday urged Iran to "make a deal, before there is nothing left" after Israel launched preemptive strikes on Iranian nuclear facilities, senior military leaders and research scientists, the opening attacks in what Israeli officials said is part of a major operation against Iran.
+Washington — President Trump on Friday urged Iran to "make a deal, before there is nothing left" after Israel launched roughly 200 strikes on Iranian nuclear facilities, senior military leaders and research scientists, the opening attacks in what Israeli officials said is part of a major operation against Iran.

+Iran launched barrages of missiles against targets in Israel in retaliation on Friday, and the U.S. helped Israel intercept the missiles, U.S. officials confirmed.

-In his first public comments since Israel's military began its assault, Mr. Trump urged Iran to to agree to new restrictions on its nuclear program.
-The president has previously said Iran cannot be allowed to enrich uranium, a term Iran is not willing to accept.
+Earlier in the day, Mr. Trump urged Iran to agree to new restrictions on its nuclear program while it still can.
+The president has previously said Iran cannot be allowed to enrich uranium, a term Iran has not been willing to accept.
+Mr. Trump spoke with Israeli Prime Minister Benjamin Netanyahu on Friday, a White House official said.

 "There has already been great death and destruction, but there is still time to make this slaughter, with the next already planned attacks being even more brutal, come to an end," Mr. Trump said in one post to his social media site, Truth Social, "Iran must make a deal, before there is nothing left, and save what was once known as the Iranian Empire.
 No more death, no more destruction, JUST DO IT, BEFORE IT IS TOO LATE."